 Ubisoft would go to make one more Largo Winch game, though I bet it was exclusive to Europe as I’ve never seen it here.
 If there’s anything that needs to make a comeback, it’s Ubisoft making games based on obscure properties no one’s heard of outside of France.

-Wipeout XL (known as 2097 outside the US) got a soundtrack featuring some of the artists who contributed tracks to the game, with a bunch of other electronic artists thrown in for good measure.
+Wipeout XL (known as Wipeout 2097 outside the US) got a soundtrack featuring some of the artists who contributed tracks to the game, with a bunch of other electronic artists thrown in for good measure.
 There’s some pretty decent cuts in here: Pre-Homework Daft Punk, some Chemical Brothers and The Prodigy in there for good measure.
 A fair share of this stuff seems to be more like a Big Beat/Techno sampler more than a soundtrack.
 Makes sense, considering Wipeout XL/2097 is one of the few games that supports Red Book CD Audio.

 When I finished the video originally, I stupidly dropped the CD, shattering parts of the case.
 CD still works fine, though.
 I need to find a plastic jewel case to replace it.

-Sonic Mega Collection Plus is More Than Sonic Mega Collection.
-A simple compilation that added a fewq games not in the original.
+Sonic Mega Collection Plus is More Sonic Mega Collection.
+A simple compilation that added a few games not in the original.
 Better than the original Mega Collection since you don’t need to play Sonic 3 500 times to unlock Sonic 3 & Knuckles.
 Kinda redundant now considering I own the original games on the Genesis as well as this appearing in a litany of other re-releases over the years, but it’s a nice novelty.

-Continuing the past trend of finding fairly recent games like Singularity and Blur at a Goodwill, I snagged DJ Hero 2, also shrinkwrapped.
+Continuing the past trend of finding fairly recent games like Singularity and Blur at a Goodwill, I snagged DJ Hero 2, also in the shrinkwrap.
 When I grabbed this, there were dozens of copies in one Goodwill.
 Clearly these were being cleared out from a Target or some other store.
 While I was more into the drums and guitar of the music game boom, DJ Hero was still pretty cool, and I heard the sequel’s much better.
 I should give it a try sometime.

 I’ll likely be making more video content in the coming weeks.
 I forgot how fun it is to make videos sometimes.